NielsLiisberg/IceBreak-Performance/README.md

 1) Click SSH Terminal in ACS ( or use your default terminal like putty)

-(or you can use call qp2term – but I suggest that you get use to ssh)
+(or you can use call qp2term ï¿½ but I suggest that you get use to ssh)

 2) From the terminal.
 You can also install git with yum from the command line if you don't like the above:
 ```